 In a statement, Aereo spokesman Mike Schroeder said, “Consumers are legally entitled to access broadcast television via an antenna and they are entitled to record television content for their personal use.”

 Diller’s digital media company IAC/InterActive Corp. led a $20.5 million round of financing for Aereo, it was announced in February.
 Diller, who is on Aereo’s board, once ran News Corp.
-(NWSA)’s Fox Broadcasting Co.
+(NWSA:US)’s Fox Broadcasting Co.

 Chet Kanojia is the founder and chief executive officer of Aereo.
 He is also chairman of Navic Systems Inc., a provider of computer-programming services based in Waltham, Massachusetts.